Mission Statement of the Public Works Department:

 “Provide first class operations, maintenance, repair, engineering, and construction services for all City public infrastructure and improvements.”

-The Director of Public Works primary responsibility is to oversee three divisions, if you will, of the Public Works Department, including Sanitation, Water/Sewer, and Streets.
+- The Director of Public Works primary responsibility is to oversee three divisions, if you will, of the Public Works Department, including Sanitation, Water/Sewer, and Streets.
 Part of the Public Works Director’s duties include the planning for and implementation, with the assistance of the City Administrator and City Engineer, of street, sewer, and other infrastructure improvements.
-Public Works Director Dana “Diz” Edwards has been with the City in excess of 25 years, and leads our Public Works Department.
+Public Works Director is Brant LaGrange.